gsolamon/Solamon-Portfolio-Projects/Capstone Project Description PLEASE READ.md

      - Dimension tables (labeled with blue "d") are always the "one" side of a one-to-many relationship.
 Furthermore, I use dimension tables for slicers with single-direction filtering whenever possible.
      - I have dedicated date tables for the current backlog, historic parts backlog, historic instruments backlog, and sales/orders tables so that these dimension tables can be as short as possible and can have their own slicers.
      - Instead of using one wide, highly granular fact table, I use 7 narrow, pre-aggregated fact tables to optimize visual and slicer performance.
      - I handle a many-to-many relationship between sales/order week and fiscal week using a bridge table (labeled with green "B").
-A given sales/order week can have many sales, and a given fiscal week can have many dates.
+A given sales/order week can have many sales, and a given fiscal week can have many dates across multiple fiscal years.

 ### **Build Phase #4: DAX Measures and Dashboarding in Power BI**